 A full refund will be given if notified 15 days or more in advance.
 If notified 14 days or less before the reservation date, the district will keep 50% of the reservation fee and the remainder will be refunded.
 There will be no refund given for cancellations within 24 hours of the rental.
 Exceptions may be made in cases of inclement weather or emergencies.
 Rain is not considered inclement weather.

 PLEASE NOTE: Requests are NOT confirmed reservations.
 You will be contacted after making your request.
 Reservations are ONLY considered confirmed when a deposit or fee is paid.

 Check availability by clicking on the Availability Calendar for the site you select.
 Select your date on the calendar and sign in or create a BPRD account to fill out a request form.
 Be sure to provide as much information as possible.
 Requests are NOT confirmed reservations.

-If you don’t know exactly which park or date you’d like, fill out this form to get started.
+If you don’t know exactly which park or date you’d like, contact Facility Rentals staff below to get started.

 Rentals and Reservations